mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton/_index.md

 | `triggerType` | Supported types - `generic` (as used in this section) and `gitlabwebhook` (see next section)           |
 | `$NAMESPACE_WITH_PIPELINES` | Namespace from section 6.                                                                              |

-You can use one Generic Trigger with several environments.
+You can use one Generic trigger with several environments.
 To use it with several environments you just need to pass the correct parameters in the HTTP request body.

 ### 7.4 GitLab Webhook Trigger{#gitlab-webhook}

-The **GitLab webhook trigger** triggers the build-pipeline pipeline in combination with GitLab.
+The GitLab webhook trigger triggers the build-pipeline pipeline in combination with GitLab.
 All Mendix environment related parameters are specified during trigger installation as you create one trigger per environment.

 To install a GitLab webhook trigger use the following command: